 You should also be considered homeless if you have been a victim of sectarian or racial threats or intimidation.

-I have no legal right to stay in my home
+No legal right to stay in property

 If you have no legal right to stay in the accommodation the Housing Executive should consider you homeless.
 You have no legal right to stay in your home if: